Skip to content

 Superphenix focuses on all those layers to provide high resiliency, high availability, high performance services to the end customers of the platform.

 To install a first cluster, see Getting started.
-For complete and advanced deployment paths (all installation modes and operating patterns), see Full installations guide.
+For complete and advanced deployment paths (all installation modes and operating patterns), see the deployment guide.

 Summary of features